 Shady Hill Affinity Groups’ Statement of Purpose:

-• School Sisters was established in 2013-2014.
-It is designed to be a gathering of girls of color in Grades I-VIII; pride and celebrating natural gifts are the group's themes.
-Grade I Gradehead,Tamyko Morris facilitates the Lower School girls gathering and Middle School Director of Student Life, Laniesha Gray facilitates the Middle School girls gathering.
+School Sisters is for girls of color in grades I-VIII.
+School Sisters was established in 2013-2014.
+Pride and celebrating natural gifts are the group's themes.
+Grade I Gradehead,Tamyko Morris facilitates the Lower School Sister and Middle School Director of Student Life, Laniesha Gray facilitates the Middle School Sisters.

-• Rainbow Kids is for children of LGBT families in Grades I-VIII.
-Grade I Gradehead, Erica Rogers-Jensen
+Rainbow Kids is for children of LGBT families in Grades I-VIII.
+Contact Grade I Gradehead & Lower School Diversity Liaison, Erica Rogers-Jensen.

-• New Student Gathering for Lower School and Middle School students will meet over lunch once or twice this year.
+New Student Gathering is for new Lower School and Middle School students.
+They will meet over lunch once or twice this year.
 Students are invited to attend by Serena Gifford or Krista Demas, and they may choose to participate or not.